dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Quirk**: Settings for ACPI.

-* FadtEnableReset: Enable reboot and shutdown on legacy hardware, not recommended unless needed
+* **FadtEnableReset**: Enable reboot and shutdown on legacy hardware, not recommended unless needed
-* NormalizeHeaders: Cleanup ACPI header fields, irrelevant for macOS Mojave 10.14 and higher
+* **NormalizeHeaders**: Cleanup ACPI header fields, irrelevant for macOS Mojave 10.14 and higher
-* RebaseRegions: Attempt to heuristically relocate ACPI memory regions
+* **RebaseRegions**: Attempt to heuristically relocate ACPI memory regions
-* ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with
+* **ResetHwSig**: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with

   waking from hibernation

-* ResetLogoStatus: Workaround for systems running BGRT tables, most don't have to worry about this
+* **ResetLogoStatus**: Workaround for systems running BGRT tables, most don't have to worry about this

 ​